When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Mid-drive systems are perfect for hill climbing due to the way they transfer power to the rear wheel using the bike’s gearing.
 This makes them extremely good at getting you up steep climbs, even if you only have a 250w motor.

 Tyre choice really boils down to the kind of riding you will be doing.
-If you use a mountain bike for your daily commute and spend a lot of time riding on tarmac, then it would be worth investing in more road-friendly tyres.
-Not only will it decrease the rolling resistance,but also improve the ride quality.
+If you use a mountain bike for your daily commute and spend a lot of time riding on the tarmac, then it would be worth investing in more road-friendly tyres.
+Not only will it decrease the rolling resistance, but also improve the ride quality.

-Below is a selection of the bikes I have converted over the last couple of months.
+Below is a small selection of bikes I have converted over the years.

 Boardman MTR 8.9 full-suspension mountain bike fitted with a Bafang BBSHD mid-drive motor with 52v battery.